Dictionary of the Khazars: The three-layered story

 III - events from the 20th century follow university professors (Dr. Abu Kabir Muawia, Dr. Isailo Suk and Dr. Dorothea Schultz), who are researching Khazar history.

 The Khazar polemic is a central event in the Khazar Dictionary.
 According to ancient chronicles, the Khazar ruler, the kaghan, had a dream and sought three philosophers to interpret it for him.
 This was a matter of importance to the Khazar state, because the kaghan had decided to convert, together with his people, to the faith of the sage who would give the most satisfactory dream interpretation.

 The first interpreter (participant in this polemic) was Constantine of Thessaloniki - Cyril, and he expounded the foundations of Christianity.
 The Islamic representative was al-Farabi and the Jewish Yitzhak ha-Sangari.

 In accordance with the number three, the novel also features characters from three hells: Sevast (Satan), Akshani (Shaitan), and Ephorsinia (a demon from the Hebrew hell).

-A textual primary source base for the lexical entries is almost completely absent or consists of fragments.
-Hypertext anchors and target entries mutually rest on, and severally support, the narrated presence of traditions, myths, and ethnonyms.
-That is, hypertextual content, both mutually exclusive and mutually inclusive, substantiates itself.
-The Red Book claims that they converted to Christianity.
-The Green Book to Islam and the Yellow Book to Judaism.
-Dual editions of the tri-layered lexicon, male and female, externally maintain and internally collapse a gender binary.
-For instance, a female reader cross-referencing the male edition (and vice-versa) generates a multiplicity of hypertextual narratives.
-Lexical variants for a number of entries result in even more narrative potentials.
-The author offers two tri-layered editions for the reader to pursue, but also a third option: multifarious lexical narratives for the reader to reconstruct in hypertext.
-In the lexical "triangle" that Pavić demarcates, the third metafictional option not only allows the author to privately surrender narrative authority to reading publics, but also allows the author to attain membership in reading publics by choosing his or her own lexical adventures.
-Through this "lexicon novel", Pavić raises questions about the purposes of sustained historicism in historical linguistics, as well as exonyms in ethnolinguistics and ethnosemiotics more broadly.
-Pavić also deals with the problem of identity - in his novel, the retention or loss of cultural systems has acquired importance for the fate of corresponding ethnic groups.